timescale/docs.timescale.com-content/api.md

 and return a positive `integer` hash value.
 Note that this hash value is _not_ a partition ID, but rather the inserted value's position in the dimension's key space, which is then divided across the partitions.

-The adaptive chunking feature is now deprecated and so we strongly discourage people from using the `chunk_target_size` and `chunk_sizing_func` parameters.
-These may be removed altogether in the future.

 <!-- -->
 >:TIP: The time column in `create_hypertable` must be defined as `NOT